 - Less disruption - scaffolding etc may reduce access or parking

 - Better quality photos - high-level details can be photographed

 Drones and building surveys

-Within our building surveys we include many aerial view 360 photos many of which are taken using drones.
+Within our building surveys we include many aerial view 360 photos many of which are taken using drones or high-level static poles using wifi to a camera.
 A drone used for structural building surveys is a great tool enabling not only digital high-resolution photography but also thermal imaging and 3D mapping of properties too.

 We believe that we are at the forefront of Building Surveyors using drones and whether looking at a Listed Building or modern home drones help making our building surveys the best money can buy.